appsquickly/typhoon/README.md

 * Encourages polymorphism and makes it easy to have multiple implementations of the same base-class or protocol.
 Supports both auto-wiring and wiring-by-reference.

 * Supports both initializer and property injection.
-In the case of the latter has customizable call-backs to ensure the class is in the required state before and after properties are set.
+In the case of the latter, it has customizable call-backs to ensure the class is in the required state before and after properties are set.

 * Flexibility.
 Supports different approaches of dependency injection for different scenarios, including "annotations"